SMventures/ecom-sm/README.md

 # Digital-Dalal-Street
-This is an ecommerce site which sells books , clothes and different accessories related to trading ecommerce.
+This is an ecommerce site which sells books , clothes and different accessories related to trading .